We’ve eaten a lot of fried chicken around the world. Discover our picks for the best fried chicken in the United States plus seven more countries.

 Eating hot chicken at Prince’s Hot Chicken in Nashville is like channeling history.
 Crowds have been tingling their taste buds with here dish for almost a century.

-Rumor has it that Thornton Prince started serving Hot Chicken after his girlfriend concocted the fiery fried chicken recipe as revenge for Prince’s infidelity.
-Decades later and at a new location on Nashville’s south side, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes buttermilk and plenty of cayenne pepper.
+Thornton Prince started serving Hot Chicken with a recipe that he developed with his brothers.
+Decades later and at a new location on Nashville’s south side, Prince’s Hot Chicken Shack is the Nashville Hot Chicken standard-bearer with a recipe that includes no buttermilk and plenty of cayenne pepper.

 But Prince’s isn’t the only hot chicken restaurant in Nashville…

-→ Click here to discover more great things to eat in Nashville.
+Discover more great food to eat in Nashville.

 Tennessee’s Music City doesn’t just have numerous music clubs.
 It also has numerous hot chicken restaurants with each adding its own twist.
 Some replace chicken with fish.
 Others add additional spices and peppers beyond cayenne.
 Then there are ones that serve hot chicken with manhattans and other bourbon cocktails.